I Can See Your Voice Thailand season 6

 The sixth season of the Thai television mystery music game show I Can See Your Voice Thailand premiered on Workpoint TV on 5 July 2023.
-Subtitled as T-pop, it actually featured guest artists from the Thai pop music genre.
+With the season being subtitled as T-pop, it actually features guest artists from the Thai pop music genre.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.